arden/cayenne/README.md

     msg afk: ->
       broadcast 'afk', id: id

-When your app starts, if you defined one of those handlers, zappa will automatically require Socket.IO and fire it up.
+When your app starts, if you defined one of those handlers, Cayenne will automatically require Socket.IO and fire it up.
 It will not take up a dedicated port, since Socket.IO can attach itself to the HTTP server and intercept websocket/comet related messages.

-Zappa uses a minimal protocol to enable handler wiring.
+Cayenne uses a minimal protocol to enable handler wiring.
 If you send this message from the client:

     {said: {text: "hi"}}